JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 For those, who use IntelliJ IDEA through the tutorial.
 It is also required to have JDK 1.8 (**not** newer).
 You may download and install it from the [Oracle](https://java.sun.com) or other websites.

 macOS host operation system is required to compile for iOS and macOS devices.
-We need to have the [Xcode](https://developer.apple.com/xcode/) and the tools installed and configured.
+We need to have [Xcode](https://developer.apple.com/xcode/) and the tools installed and configured.
 Check out the [Apple Developer Site](https://developer.apple.com/xcode/) for more details.